Best Practice Recommendations for Measuring International Demographics

 Muhamad Masood Ali Khan, Etisalat

-If you work in a client company and would like to participate in this Sounding Board, please contact firstname.lastname@example.org.
+If you work in a client company and want to participate in this Sounding Board, please contact firstname.lastname@example.org.